simongoricar/pylinx/README.md

 Uninstalling is as simple as updating `PATH` and removing the directory that was made.

 ### b) Pip install
+*NOTE: This package is publised on PyPi as `cli-pylinx`, not `pylinx`!*

-In cases where other methods are unavailable or fail, you can install pylinx using either
+If other methods are unavailable for you or fail, you can install pylinx using either

-`python -m pip install pylinx` (latest release) or `python -m pip install git+https://github.com/DefaultSimon/pylinx.git` (up-to-date with the repository)
+`python -m pip install cli-pylinx` (latest release) or `python -m pip install git+https://github.com/DefaultSimon/pylinx.git` (up-to-date with the repository)

 Note that this will install packages to your global Python install, so the first method with Poetry and virtualenv might be preffered.